 Furthermore, Wyoming residents love to experience the state’s landscape with their animals.
 Approximately 78% of the state’s households own a pet, which is higher than the national average of 57%.
 If you’re one of the many pet owners, you may be happy to learn that your adorable pet can become an emotional support animal in Wyoming.

-To obtain an Emotional Support Animal (ESA) in Wyoming, adhere to the following steps:
+To get an Emotional Support Animal in Wyoming, follow these steps:

 What is an emotional support animal?